Ruddickmg/vault-kms-provider/README.md

 ### Integration
 Integration tests will be located in the `tests` directory at the root of the project, they require some set up locally.

+#### Running Vault & The KMS provider
-First you will need to run the vault service using docker compose by running the following command in the root directory:
+First, you will need to run the vault service using docker compose by running the following command in the root directory:
 ```shell
 docker compose up vault -d
 ```